Epistimio/orion/docs/src/user/algorithms.rst

 ``max_resources``

-Maximum amount of resource that will be assigned to trials by ASHA.
+Maximum amount of resources that will be assigned to trials by ASHA.
 Only the best performing trial will be assigned the maximum amount of resources.
 Default is 100.

 ``grace_period``

-The minimum number of resource assigned to each trial.
+The minimum number of resources assigned to each trial.
 Default is 1.

 ``reduction_factor``